cosmos/cosmos-sdk/docs/guide/basecoin-basics.md

 Make sure you have [basecoin installed](install.md).
 You will also need to [install tendermint](https://tendermint.com/intro/getting-started/download).

+**Note** All code is on the 0.9 pre-release branch, you may have to [install tendermint from source](https://tendermint.com/docs/guides/install) until 0.9 is released.
+(Make sure to add `git checkout develop` to the linked install instructions)

 ## Initialization

 Basecoin is an ABCI application that runs on Tendermint, so we first need to initialize Tendermint: